VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Table X: Vermont Department of Tax Property Class Categories and Codes.** *Additional codes exist within each category; however, the category level could provide sufficient detail for information not currently or widely tracked in CAMA data.*

 ### A3.2 Standardized CAMA schema
-Proposed standardized CAMA schema, based on example data from CAMA vendors in Vermont as well as a similar schema being developed in Connecticut, can be viewed [here](https://vermontgov.sharepoint.com/:x:/t/ADS.VCGIGroup/EZEBDpDNLNNHk_dhFOhtNW8BiiuDlzcCbWzOrxTXDUgO_g?e=3QqTMj).
+The proposed standardized CAMA schema, based on example data from CAMA vendors in Vermont as well as a similar schema being developed in Connecticut, can be viewed [here](https://vermontgov.sharepoint.com/:x:/t/ADS.VCGIGroup/EZEBDpDNLNNHk_dhFOhtNW8BiiuDlzcCbWzOrxTXDUgO_g?e=3QqTMj).
 See 'PriorityFields_v1' for fields to standardize first following agreement between VT Department of Tax and all CAMA vendors.

 ### A3.3 Mapping of Unlanded Structures and Common Interest Parcels
 **Background**

 Statewide standardized parcel data in Vermont is currently comprised of parcel geometry, the approximate parcel boundary lines drawn as closed multi-sided shapes (parcel polygons) as sourced from municipalities, and parcel attribution from the annual Grand List collected and published by the Tax Department.
 These two components are joined together by a matching School Property Account Number (SPAN) in the attribute table of the parcel polygons layer and in the Grand List.
-In most cases, each polygon is joined to one Grand List record but it is not uncommon for more than one Grand List record to be joined to the same polygon.
+In most cases each polygon is joined to one Grand List record, but it is not uncommon for more than one Grand List record to be joined to the same polygon.
 This happens most often with condominiums as they are typically described by their percentage of undivided interest in the common area and facilities rather than discrete boundaries that can be easily represented by polygons.
 While VCGI has provided some guidance on mapping condominiums per the Vermont GIS Parcel Data Standard, a more comprehensive recommendation for mapping all types of unlanded structures is necessary to improve data quality, clarity, and ease of use.

 #### A.3.3.1 Current Unlanded Structure and Common Interest Parcel Mapping Practices in Vermont

 **Discrete and Distributed Methods**

 Building footprints are often used to visually distinguish between unlanded structures and the common land, particularly as a paper tax map convention.
 The difference between the “Distributed” and “Discrete” building footprint methods is whether or not the common land has a SPAN.
 Per the Vermont GIS Parcel Data Standard, “in some instances, a deed specifies a percentage of common land ownership to each condominium unit and the common land does not have a SPAN number.
 In other instances, a deed does not allocate the common land, and the common land does have a SPAN number.”

 ![image](https://github.com/user-attachments/assets/2ff17158-461a-490d-8062-6c014960c6f0)